 My name is Helen McClory.
-I’m a writer, editor, book reviewer and ESL teacher, born and educated in Scotland.
+I’m a writer, reader and creator of literary guides born and educated in Scotland.
 I grew up on the isle of Skye off the west coast of Scotland, and in the capital, Edinburgh.
 Part islander, part denizen of the ‘city of Hume and Boswell’ (and Burke and Hare, and by spirit, Jekyll and Hyde).
-I’ve lived in Sydney and New York City though for the moment I’m back in Edinburgh, high above the streets, just in view of the famous castle.
+I’ve lived in Sydney (for graduate studies) and in New York City though for the moment I’m back in Edinburgh working on my next project and daydreaming of more travels.
 I’m represented by Jenny Brown.

 On The Edges Of Vision, a collection of flash fictions, prose poetry and longer form pieces came out from Queen’s Ferry Press in August 2015.
 The book won the Saltire First Book of the Year Award 2015 and was longlisted for the Saboteur Awards Best Short Story Collection 2016.
 Two of the pieces from the collection, “To String” and “The Mistress of the House on the Machair” were nominated for the Pushcart Prize.
 Another, “Lope”, was shortlisted for the 2014 Bridport Prize.
 You can read about the creation of the collection, and about language barriers, writers I love, and what makes a monster, here.
 If you’d like to read more of my short fiction, here’s a list of links.
 You can buy the collection ***here*** with free shipping worldwide.